HttpClient & IHttpClientFactory

-Best practices for consuming REST APIs with native .NET HttpClient
+Production-ready patterns for consuming REST APIs with .NET’s native HttpClient and IHttpClientFactory

-Fortunately, .NET’s built-in HttpClient class provides all the foundational capabilities needed to create a fully-functional REST client.
-This approach gives you complete control over the implementation and eliminates external dependencies, though it requires more manual coding and careful handling of edge cases.
+.NET’s built-in HttpClient class, combined with IHttpClientFactory, provides all the foundational capabilities needed to create a production-ready REST client.
+While specialized libraries like Refit or RestSharp offer convenience, HttpClient gives you complete control and eliminates third-party dependencies.

-This guide demonstrates how to build a robust, maintainable REST client using only .NET’s native HTTP capabilities.
+This guide demonstrates production-ready patterns for building robust, maintainable REST clients using .NET’s native HTTP capabilities.

 Key Design Considerations

-When building a REST client with HttpClient, consider these important aspects:
+When building a REST client with HttpClient, consider these essential aspects:

 {